 “One life is all we have and we live it as we believe in living it.
-But to sacrifice what you are and to live without belief, that is a fate more terrible than dying." - Joan of Arc
+But to sacrifice what you are and to live without belief, that is a fate more terrible than dying.”

-From an early age Joan of Arc displayed a sensitive and religious temperament.
+From an early age, Joan of Arc displayed a sensitive and religious temperament.
 It is said by friends that “She was greatly committed to the service of God and the Blessed Mary.”

 “I was thirteen when I had a Voice from God for my help and guidance.
-The first time that I heard this Voice, I was very much frightened; it was mid-day, in the summer, in my father’s garden. ” - Joan of Arc from her trial transcript.
+The first time that I heard this Voice, I was very much frightened; it was mid-day, in the summer, in my father’s garden. – Joan of Arc from her trial transcript.
 (2)

 These visions made Joan of Arc even more religiously inclined.
-She would frequently go to confession and, it is said that, whenever she heard the bells for Mass she would immediately drop her work and run to church.
+She would frequently go to confession and, it is said that whenever she heard the bells for Mass she would immediately drop her work and run to church.

-Initially Joan did not tell others about her visions and inner commandments but in May 1428 the divine messages urged her to seek an audience with Charles de Ponthieu currently an ineffective and relatively weak leader of the French.
+Initially, Joan did not tell others about her visions and inner commandments but in May 1428 the divine messages urged her to seek an audience with Charles de Ponthieu currently an ineffective and relatively weak leader of the French.

 At the time of Joan’s childhood, France was seriously divided with a lack of national unity.
 In 1415 King Henry V of England had invaded France and defeated the French army at Agincourt.
 This famous victory over the French nobility left the country weak and divided.
 The main divisions were between the Dauphins and English supporting Burgundians.

-Under Charles de Ponthieu the French were without direction and without a real leader.
-When Joan of Arc came to the court she overwhelmed Charles with her passion and conviction.
-It is quite remarkable that this 17 year old peasant girl was, as a consequence, given control over an army and allowed to lead them into battle.
+Under Charles de Ponthieu, the French were without direction and without a real leader.
+When Joan of Arc came to the court she made a strong impression on Charles with her passion and conviction.
+It is quite remarkable that this 17-year-old peasant girl was, as a consequence, given control over an army and allowed to lead them into battle.

-For her exploits and leadership Joan of Arc and her family were granted noble status.
+For her exploits and leadership, Joan of Arc and her family were granted noble status.
 She has also won the hearts of the French soldiers who looked up to Joan as an almost mythical leader.
-However a year later Joan was captured by the Burgundian forces at Compiegne and sold to the English.
+However, a year later Joan was captured by the Burgundian forces at Compiegne and sold to the English.
 Her trial is well documented and provides a revealing insight into her character and destiny.

 The trial was a very testing experience for Joan.
-Initially the trial was held in public, but, her responses were much sharper than her prosecutors expected.
-She held her own and produced some strong rebuts, which gained her public sympathy.
-For example, the prosecution tried very hard to get her to blaspheme.
-She was asked:
+Initially, the trial was held in public, but her responses were much sharper than her prosecutors expected.
+Her answers stood a challenge to the authority of the church; Joan of Arc stated how.